universitytheater/utheater.github.io/_bylaws/02_bylaws_ut_main.md

   4. Consciously casting people who identify as a member of one or more protected groups—where there may not be precedent to do so—in roles that serve to uniquely portray, uplift, or present the perspectives of their protected group(s).
   5. Consciously employing a staff of directors, designers, managers, and/or assistants who identify as members of one or more protected groups to uniquely portray, uplift, or present the perspectives of their protected group(s) in all aspects of production—not just in acting.
   6. Actively engaging with organizations on campus and/or in the larger community that have relevant missions related to diversity, inclusion, and/or promoting awareness of different identities both while conceiving of production visions and throughout the rehearsal process.

+2.  #### A Note on Programming
+University Theater honors its commitment to diversity, representation, and inclusion by producing at least one show per quarter authored by and/or centering on the stories of communities historically underrepresented and underproduced in the arts.
+This means that:

+    {:.ul-upper-roman}
+    * At least one show per quarter must be authored by and/or center on the stories of communities historically underrepresented and underproduced in the arts.
+This includes (but is not limited to) works authored by and/or centering on Black, Indigenous, and people of color (BIPOC), queer and trans people, and women; plays that treat identity intersectionally, contemporary plays (i.e. plays written in the last decade), and plays by contemporary Chicago-based playwrights are to be particularly encouraged.
+This also includes student-written work.
+A reimagining of a play that does not traditionally meet these standards of representation (e.g a Shakespeare play) will not be considered under this bylaw.
+    * UT Committee recognizes that in order to honor its commitment to UT’s three pillars, Opportunity, Education, and Artistic Excellence, it must be an active participant in meeting the standards of this bylaw, and it must consistently work to create a space that showcases, welcomes, and uplifts artists of all identities.
+Committee’s approaches may include (but are not limited to):
+      1. working with the community to compile and promote an accessible library of underproduced work by BIPOC playwrights;
+      2. regularly organizing workshops for Committee members and the community in topics such as (but not limited to) copyright laws and ownership in theater industry, rehearsal room safety, and anti-racist theater practices;
+      3. organizing and funding community trips to productions by theater companies in Chicago committed to showcasing new work by BIPOC, queer and trans playwrights;
+      4. actively supporting the work of and seeking out collaborations with organizations that have missions related to diversity and inclusion, representation in the arts, and promoting awareness of different identities on campus.
+    * If no production that meets these standards of representation is proposed by the community, UT Committee will initiate a search for an appropriate director and play, working in conjunction with TAPS faculty and pro staff for support.
+If a production or reading cannot be organized, any UT programming that does not meet these standards of representation may not be scheduled in its stead.
+    * Production of shows authored by and/or centering on the stories of communities historically underrepresented and underproduced in the arts is by no means limited to one per quarter.
+This bylaw is in place to ensure that there be at least one such work produced per quarter.
+    * All UT proposals will be rigorously looked at for their commitment to [Diversity, Representation, and Inclusion Bylaw 1-6], in addition to Opportunity, Education, and Artistic Excellence.